 Please Note: Making some of these modifications may affect your warranty.
-If you have any concerns please speak to DZero prior to making them.
-The class association cannot be held responsible for any loss or damage caused as a result of modifications made to your boat.
+If you have any concerns please speak to the the Class Association or the Dealer prior to making them.
+The Class Association / Dealer cannot be held responsible for any loss or damage caused as a result of modifications made to your D-Zero.